Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 User rights are defined by assigning the user to a (user) group.
 Groups define specific roles that a user has when working on the *Actindo Core1 Platform*.
 For example, a bookkeeper needs access to specific functions of the *Accounting* module in addition to general rights for accessing the *Actindo Core1 Platform*.
 Additionally, rights to access other modules might be required.
 For this reason, you can create a specific group for the bookkeeper's role in which you can collect all rights the bookkeepers need.

-> [INFO] The standard role "ActindoUsersGroup" is available to grant general accessing rights for the *Actindo Core1 Platform* needed by all users.<!---Stimmt das?-->
+> [Info] The standard role "ActindoUsersGroup" is available to grant general accessing rights for the *Actindo Core1 Platform* needed by all users.<!---Stimmt das?-->

 The user rights are individually managed for the main account and each sandbox, in which the users do their daily work.
 In the *Settings* module, you assign the user rights for all modules and plugins installed on the *Actindo Core1 Platform*.
 You can create, edit, and delete user groups, add specific users to a group, remove users from a group, and assign rights.

-> [INFO] For assigning the rights, it is very important to know that sandboxes share the licenses with the main account.
+> [Info] For assigning the rights, it is very important to know that sandboxes share the licenses with the main account.
 This means, for example, if you have five licenses for the *Accounting* module, and two bookkeepers who work in the main account, you have three licenses left for the sandboxes.
 This is relevant especially when using the Actindo admin group, see below.

 **Actindo admin group**
 A special group is the "ActindoAdminGroup".
 This group has automatically all rights for everything, and you cannot maintain specific rights for it.